akshaybabloo/DataLogger/README.md

 ### 4.1.
 Streaming Data Over UDP

-After clicking `Stream Data` button, all the data will be streamed to your `http://localhost:45454`.
+After clicking `Stream Data` button, all the data will be streamed via `http://localhost:45454`.
 Clicking on the same button will stop streaming.

+### 4.2.
+Writing to File

+The default location is the Desktop and the file name is in the format of `DataLogger-<date and time in GMT>`. `Write to File` is a toggle button, clicking it once will write to file and clicking it again will stop it.